Musuauer/xryssa/README.md

 All content is stored in Markdown files, giving access and control to the artist via the Netlify CMS.

 It includes a Service Worker in the production build.

+Path german should be like this: `path: /de/my-my-my-why-why-why`